jbpayton/langchain-stock-screener/README.md

 The Alpaca Stock Screener is a Python tool designed to be used with LangChain agents, enabling stock analysis using various technical indicators.
 The tool takes a natural language query as input and returns a list of stocks whose technical indicators match the query.

 This tool uses an internal dataframe for this data and handles operations internally.
 Note that this tool does not handle queries involving fundamental indicators like earnings growth or debt-to-equity ratio.
+Data is all acquired using the Alpaca Markets Bars API.

 From an architecture standpoint, this tool encapsulates a langchain DataFrame agent making use of the python-repl.

 For more information on LangChain, refer to the [LangChain documentation](https://python.langchain.com/)

+For more information on the Alpaca algorithmic trading platform, please refer to the [Alpaca Markets website](https://alpaca.markets/)

 ## Table of Contents
 - [Requirements](#requirements)